 collective energy

 Families have many things to adjust to and address when a loved one has, say, a rare neurological condition, a brain injury, or an autism diagnosis.
-An individual’s cognitive ability may be easy or hard to understand for those around them, resulting in feelings of being misunderstood, therefore, a PA and a community group, accompanying part of their journey can be invaluable.
-That relationship is an important factor and trust is a top priority here at Number21.
+An individual’s cognitive ability may be easy or hard to understand for those around them, resulting in feelings of being misunderstood, therefore, a PA and/or a community group, accompanying part of their journey can be invaluable.
+So we aim to explore what is needed to make a positive impact, and a difference to the lives of those involved.
+That relationship is an important factor and trust is a top priority.

-How?
 Engaging together can provide accountability, supporting each other to enable a greater understanding of our strengths, confidence, healthy relationships, resilience, our focus and values, collectively and individually.

 As we evolve we can bid for educational grants, we can build on entrepreneurial skills, and offer respite retreats.
+Please see my Gallery with the intention of sales supporting the voluntary work I offer.

 What to expect in our community :